Invvard/EZLayoutDisplay/README.md

 Right now, settings and customisation are a bit scarce but I've a lot of ToDos and ideas to implement.

 ## Contributors
-Of course, your inputs (ideas, contributions, thanks or even a brand new ErgoDox :grin:) are very much welcome !
+Of course, your inputs, ideas and contributions are very much welcome !

 Don't hesitate to reach out on Twitter [@Invvard](https://twitter.com/invvard).